andrei-punko/java-interview-faq-n-answers/README.md

 ## Generator and its preparation
-[Generator](https://github.com/andrei-punko/github-pages-content-generator) to create a site by content from text file using templates added as Git submodule to current project
+[Generator](https://github.com/andrei-punko/github-pages-content-generator) to create a site by content from text file using templates added as Git submodule to a current project

 ### Init and download submodule
 ```